 Mounding Rose with Soil for Winter

 The rose beds where the roses have shredded cedar mulch around them take a bit more work to mound them.
-In those areas, the shredded mulch is pulled back away from the rose bushes enough to expose at least a 12 inch diameter circle around the base of the rose bush.
-Using either a bagged garden soil, without any fertilizer added to it, or some soil direct from the same garden, I form mounds around each rose bush.
-The soil mounds are the full 12-inch diameter at the base and taper down as the mound goes up onto the canes of the rose bush.
+In those areas, the shredded mulch is pulled back away from the rose bushes enough to expose at least a 12-inch (30.5 cm.) diameter circle around the base of the rose bush.
+Using either a bagged garden soil, without any fertilizer added to it, or some soil directly from the same garden, I form mounds around each rose bush.
+The soil mounds are the full 12-inch (30.5 cm.) diameter at the base and taper down as the mound goes up onto the canes of the rose bush.

 Mound Roses with Rose Collars

-Another method that is used for the mounding winter protection is by use of rose collars.
-This is typically a white plastic circle that is about 8 inches tall.
+Another method that is used for mounding winter protection is by use of rose collars.
+This is typically a white plastic circle that is about 8 inches (20.5 cm.) tall.
 They can be snapped or fitted together to form a plastic circle around the base of the rose bushes.
-Once in place, the rose collars can be filled with soil or mulch or a mix of the two to form up the mounding protection around the rose bushes.
+Once in place, the rose collars can be filled with soil or mulch, or a mix of the two to form the mounding protection around the rose bushes.
 The rose collars prevent the erosion of the mounds of protection very well.